How RCV Is Counted

 For voters, Ranked Choice Voting is literally as easy as 1, 2, 3.
 Just rank your choices in order of preference.
 This sample ballot shows a voter who preferred Alice first, Carol second, and Bob third.

-RCV ballots are counted in a series of rounds, as shown in the following flowchart and video.
+RCV ballots are counted in a series of rounds, as shown in the this flowchart and the videos below.
 First, all the first choices are counted, and if any candidate has a majority (more than half) the votes, that candidate wins.
-Otherwise, the last place candidate (with the fewest number of votes) is eliminated, and any votes cast for that candidate are transferred to the voter's next preference (if the voter chose to rank more candidates).
+Otherwise, the last place candidate (the candidate with the fewest number of votes) is eliminated, and any votes cast for that candidate are transferred to the voter's next preference (if the voter chose to rank more candidates).
 After each round of counting, we check again to see is any candidate has a majority.
 The candidate with the majority, if any, is elected.
 Otherwise another candidate is eliminated and there is another round of counting.

 Counting Multi-Winner Races